Last Updated on January 15, 2022 by Anne-Marie

 - Add corn and simmer 5 minutes.

-- Add shrimp, lobster, clams, and mussels to pot.
+- Add shrimp, lobster, clams, and mussels to the pot.
 Add whole Andouille sausage.
 Cover, and simmer until lobster is opaque and sausage is cooked through (if not precooked) – about 5 minutes.

-- If using a steam basket, remove it from the stock pot and serve food right from the basket or dump food onto a newspaper covered table or onto trays.
+- If using a steam basket, remove it from the stockpot and serve food right from the basket or dump food onto a newspaper-covered table or onto trays.
 Otherwise, use tongs to pick out the pieces of seafood, corn, sausage, and potatoes into a large bowl.

-- Serve seafood boil with melted butter and/or hot sauce.
+- Serve Cajun seafood boil with melted butter and/or hot sauce.
 Squeeze and spread the cooked garlic on French bread.
 Serve the corn and potatoes with butter and salt and pepper.

 Originally published May 12, 2012 and May 20, 2016.
-Updated with new pictures.